A Winning Attorney?

 Any trespasser that wanders onto a person’s property without prior invitation cannot pursue damages for any injuries; however, this is not always the case with young children.
 Toddlers may venture towards a dog out of curiosity, only to be bitten.
 In this case, the owner may be liable if they did not provide proper fencing, signs or mechanisms to prevent dog bites from happening.
 Many dog bite cases are determined on an individual basis as there are so many different factors that can influence a situation.

 SEEKING COMPENSATION FOR YOUR LOSSES

-This is not an entirely comprehensive list and it is highly important that you seek out the help of a practiced Surprise personal injury attorney to learn more about the recovery that you may be entitled to receive.
+This is not an entirely comprehensive list and it is highly important that you seek out the help of a practiced dog bite lawyer to learn more about the recovery that you may be entitled to receive.

 SURPRISE INJURY LAWYER RECOVERS MILLIONS FOR PAST CLIENTS

-With a history of success assisting his clients both in and out of the courtroom, Attorney Gerber is more than qualified to handle any type of injury case.
+With a history of success assisting his clients both in and out of the courtroom, Attorney Ken Gerber is more than qualified to handle any type of injury case.
 He understands and has compassion on those that have been injured due to dog bites throughout the state of Arizona.
 Knowing full well that certain dog attacks can result in catastrophic injuries or even wrongful death of a loved one, Attorney Gerber is here to provide you with the knowledgeable legal representation that you deserve.
-With more than 20 years of experience, contact our Peoria and Surprise personal injury attorney today to learn how his personalized attention to detail could help garner restitution on your behalf.
+With more than 20 years of experience, contact our office today to learn how personalized attention to detail could help garner restitution on your behalf.